MonstreX/voyager-extension/readme.md

 ---

 New types of fields don't provide localization service used in Voyager.
-But you can use built-in localization helper and retrieve translated substring from a field content:
+However, you can use built-in localization helper and retrieve translated substring from a field content:

 ```php
 $field_data = '{{en}}English title {{ru}}Russian title';